shivkanthb/auxiliary-cli/README.md

 ```
 aux connect wiki
 ```
-This will prompt for a directory for your intern wiki search
+This will prompt for a directory for your intern wiki search.
+In the future, I plan to integrate with api's directly.
 ![aux connect wiki](https://auxiliarytoolsassets.s3-us-west-1.amazonaws.com/Screen+Shot+2020-08-09+at+12.35.31+PM.png)